We exist to provide households with access to sufficient, nutritious food, and related resources.

 Our History

+Born in 1940, Gene Gonya grew up on the family farm in Ohio.
 At age 19, he became a Brother in the Jesuit Religious Community believing in their motto of "doing all for the greater honor and glory of God."
+In 1977, Gene chose to leave the Jesuit Community and continue his mission of community service as a layperson of the Catholic Church.

-In 1977, Gene chose to leave the Jesuit Community and continue his mission of community service as a lay person of the Catholic Church.
-In April of 1977, he co-founded Gleaners Community Food Bank, renting the first floor of a warehouse on Detroit's near-eastside, a stone's throw from the Capuchin Soup Kitchen.
-The food bank was founded to solicit surplus food, store it safely, and distribute it to agencies that are the direct providers to the hungry of our communities.
-The food bank could now accept donations such as truckloads of produce from Gene's family farm and "bank" it for small or large organizations serving the community, since none of these service agencies could accept such large donations.
+In April of 1977, he co-founded Gleaners Community Food Bank, renting the first floor of a warehouse on Detroit's near eastside, a stone's throw from the Capuchin Soup Kitchen.
+The food bank was founded to solicit surplus food, store it safely, and distribute it to agencies that are the direct providers to members of our communities experiencing food insecurity.
+The food bank could accept donations – such as truckloads of produce from Gene's family farm – and "bank" it for small or large organizations serving the community, since none of these service agencies could accept such large donations.

 Gleaners was among the first food banks in the United States.
 Several years after founding Gleaners, Gene and a few other food banks founded Second Harvest, a national network of food bank members (now called Feeding America).
 Gene also helped found the Food Bank Council of Michigan.